carloscabo/npm-gulp-replacement/README.md

 ````

 ## 4. Symlink to your local project
-Sometimes seems that some of this packages are not available inside the node scripts if they are not installed locally.
-As install crap locally is one of the main things we want to avoid with this project we recomend you to make a symbolic link to the global packages instead of duplicate them locally.
-This can be done with the `link` command, as follows:
+Sometimes seems that some of this packages are not available inside the node scripts if they are not installed locally (we still don't know the reason).
+As installing crap locally to every project is one of the main things we want to avoid with this project, we recomend you to *make a symbolic link to the global packages instead of duplicate them locally every tme*.
+This can be done with the `npm link` command, as follows:
 ````
 npm link node-sass --save-dev
 npm link uglify-js --save-dev